Trump reverses on testifying in New York fraud trial, says he won’t take the stand

 In his other appearance on the stand, Trump defended his business practices and downplayed the key financial documents at the center of the trial.

-The defense began presenting their case in mid-November and have heard from several witnesses, whom James argued actually helped her case against the company.
+The defense began presenting its case in mid-November and has heard from several witnesses, whom James argued actually helped her case against the company.

 James claimed one of the expert witnesses admitted the valuations of some properties on Trump’s statement of financial condition were “neither ‘proper,’ nor ‘reasonable,’” while another witness said they were asked by Trump personally to help his case at his Mar-a-Lago club, a conflict of interest.